The primary function of the Audit Committee is to assist the Board of Directors in overseeing that the Company's management maintains:

 - Oversee that the Internal Audit Department is auditing the Compliance Program.

 - Review any change in or waiver of the Code of Business Conduct and Ethics by the Company.

-- Establish procedures for the receipt, retention and treatment of complaints regarding accounting, internal controls or auditing matters, including procedures for the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters.
+- Review and evaluate the Company's procedures for the receipt, retention and treatment of complaints regarding accounting, internal controls or auditing matters, including procedures for the confidential, anonymous submission by employees of concerns regarding questionable accounting or auditing matters.
 Upon establishing such procedures, the Audit Committee shall review all complaints on a quarterly basis.